- Improve your marketing strategy for technology products

 - Optimise your pages with image alt tags, internal links and correct use of headings and titles

-7. Case studies, whitepapers, reports and downloadable content
+7. Create case studies, whitepapers, reports and downloadable content

 As potential buyers move further down your buying funnel, you should aim to offer them free, valuable content which they can use to understand your product further and make an informed decision.